-The attorneys at Allen & Nolte represent Zantac users who have developed certain types of cancer.
+The attorneys at Allen & Nolte represent victims who have developed certain types of cancer and suffered due to defective and dangerous drugs.
 You may be able to take legal action against the pharmaceutical manufacturing company.
-With thousands of people now stricken with cancer after taking Zantac, many are turning to the courts to file a Zantac lawsuit and hold Sanofi and Boehringer Ingelheim accountable for their actions.
+With thousands of people now stricken with cancer after taking Zantac, many are turning to the courts to file a lawsuit and hold Sanofi and Boehringer Ingelheim accountable for their actions.

-The investigations into Zantac conducted by the United States Food and Drug Administration (FDA) discovered a cancer risk for the Zantac 150 tablets that contains a carcinogenic chemical up to 3,000 times greater than the FDA’s daily intake limit.
+The investigations conducted by the United States Food and Drug Administration (FDA) discovered a cancer risk for the 150 tablets that contain a carcinogenic chemical up to 3,000 times greater than the FDA’s daily intake limit.
 The carcinogenic chemical present in Zantac is known as N-nitrosodimethylamine (“NDMA”).

-Many studies have demonstrated the relationship between the NDMA in Zantac and cancer.
-Mounting evidence indicates that Sanofi and Boehringer Ingelheim, the makers of Zantac (ranitidine hydrochloride), may have known there was a Zantac cancer connection.
-The public who took the drug Zantac for heartburn, gastric and duodenal ulcers, gastroesophageal reflux disease (GERD), sour stomach, Barrett’s esophagus, acid reflux, and other issues may now be at risk.
+Many studies have demonstrated the relationship between NDMA and cancer.
+Mounting evidence indicates that Sanofi and Boehringer Ingelheim, the makers of Zantac (ranitidine hydrochloride), may have known there was a cancer connection.
+The public who took the drug for heartburn, gastric and duodenal ulcers, gastroesophageal reflux disease (GERD), sour stomach, Barrett’s esophagus, acid reflux, and other issues may now be at risk.

 We Are Here To Help You

 If you or a loved one were diagnosed with cancer after taking Zantac, call now for a free and confidential consultation.
-Zantac has ben associated with the following types of cancers:
+These are the associated types of cancers: